totalite/.github/profile/README.md

 # TotaLite
 This is the github organisation of the TotaLite team.
-All of the code that goes in to making the TotaLite solution work, from sensor formware to client dashboards, is hosted in a repository here.
+All of the code that goes in to making the TotaLite solution work, from sensor firmware to client dashboards, is hosted in a repository here.
 The rest of this readme will contain our way of working with git(hub).
 If you are not a contributor this will probably not be of interest to you.

 ## Repositories
 All repositories should be named in this format: `totalite.max_three_words`.
-For example the repository that contains the code that can talk to our sensor hardware is named `totalite.iot.sensor_interface_library`.
+For example the repository that contains the code that can talk to our sensor hardware is named `totalite.sensor_interface_library`.
 All repositories must follow these rules:
 + All repositories must be private
 + All repositories must include a `.gitignore` file